lucyfer3k/wan-monitor-worker/README.md

 4. docker-compose up
 5. After Grafana is up and running run ./grafana/add-datasource.sh script
 6. Go to http://localhost:3000 and login to Grafana using your username & password (default admin:password123)

-Uses configured containers of images:
+7. Add dashboard basing on flux queries from grafana.d of this project

+Based on images:
 - ubuntu:latest
 - grafana/grafana:latest
 - quay.io/influxdb/influxdb:2.0.3

 #TODO:
 - Add nginx and serve Grafana through it
-- Set data source + dashboard automatically in Grafana
+- Set dashboard automatically in Grafana

 This project was first based on these blog posts:
 - https://nbailey.ca/post/wan-speedtest-elasticsearch/